Fort Laramie National Historic Site: Frontier army post

-The fort was purchased from Bruce Husband, a member of the American Fur Company, for $4,000 in June 1849 by U.S. Army Lt.
+The fort was purchased from Bruce Husband, a member of the American Fur Company, for $4,000 in June 1849 by US Army Lt.
 Daniel P. Woodbury on behalf of the United States Government.
-Three companies of cavalry arrived at the fort that same month, and Company 'G', 6th Infantry, which was the post's permanent garrison for many years, arrived on August 12, 1849.
+Three companies of cavalry arrived at the fort that same month, and Company "G" (the 6th Infantry, the post's permanent garrison for many years) arrived on August 12, 1849.

 By 1849, gold seekers had joined the Oregon-bound settlers and Mormons heading to Utah, and westward travelers were estimated to number between 20,000 and 40,000 in 1849.
 The fort itself occupied a location where the westward trail diverged in the direction of either Oregon, Salt Lake City or California.
 Based on contemporary accounts travelers would remain at the fort several days to mail letters, exchange or purchase cattle, replenish their provisions and reset wagon tires.

 The fort was taken over by the Army largely to protect and supply emigrants along the emigrant trails.
 In 1851, the first Treaty of Fort Laramie was signed, resulting in relatively peaceful relations between the whites and the Native Americans during the 1850s, though troops from the fort made up the small force that was killed during the Grattan massacre of 1854 under the command of Second Lieutenant John Lawrence Grattan.
 During the increasing strife of the 1860s, the fort took on a more military posture.

 Fort Laramie was never seriously threatened by Indian attacks during the quarter-century of intermittent warfare sparked by the Grattan massacre.
 However, a number of civilians were killed in the immediate area and their property destroyed or stolen during this period of hostilities on the plains.
 The last known death occurred in March 1877 on the Big Bitter Cottonwood Creek.

 The earliest surviving photograph of Fort Laramie, taken in 1858 by Samuel C. Mills, shows the remains of the old adobe walled fur trade fort (Fort John) flanked by a cluster of scattered wood and adobe buildings around the parade grounds.